bazel-contrib/SIG-rules-authors/go-tutorial.md

 roll dice
 ```

-Running the Gazelle target modified the Build.bazel file under the cmd directory.
+Running the Gazelle target modified the `BUILD.bazel` file under the cmd directory.
 Here is the diff.

 ```diff
 diff --git a/cmd/BUILD.bazel b/cmd/BUILD.bazel